 * Successful completion of the programme leads to recommendation for Qualified Teacher Status.

-This distinctive programme is an exciting opportunity to train to teach in the Early Years Foundation Stage or in Key Stage 1 of primary schools.
-If you are committed to becoming an excellent, creative teacher of young children and you want to acquire a deep understanding of how they develop and learn, then this is the programme for you.
+This distinctive programme, developed by Early Years experts, provides an exciting opportunity to train to teach in the Early Years Foundation Stage or in Key Stage 1 of primary schools.
+If you are committed to becoming an outstanding, creative teacher of young children and you want to acquire a deep understanding of how they develop and learn, then this is the programme for you.

 Edge Hill University